christianaistleitner/cloud-computing-project/README.md

 ## Tutorial

-### Step 1: Prerequisites
+### Step 0: Prerequisites

-A Kubernetes cluster, we used [minikube](https://minikube.sigs.k8s.io/) on a VPS running Ubuntu 21.04.
+A Kubernetes cluster - we used [minikube](https://minikube.sigs.k8s.io/) on a VPS running Ubuntu 21.04.

 ### Step 1: Install